eclipse-thingweb/playground/packages/playground-core/README.md

 These examples cover all the features of the TD spec.
 If you think that there is a missing feature not represented, write an issue.

 * Additionally there are also example scripts provided (in the [example-script folder](./examples/scripts/)) to demonstrate the usage of this package.
+Further examples for its usage can be found in the [playground-web] and [playground-cli] packages.

 * Small example for using this package in a Node.js script, to validate an example TD: